haris-dajic/Rent-a-carAPI/README.md

 ## Quick Start

-    First we need to clone project and install all dependencies.
+    First we need to clone project and install all dependencies:

 ```bash
 $ git clone github.com/haris-dajic/Rent-a-carAPI